-Ann Putnam was recently featured in The News Tribune on how her writing helped her cope with a string of family deaths.
+Ann Putnam was recently featured in both The News Tribune and The Gateway on how her writing helped her cope with a string of family deaths.
 In addition, her piece on Hemingway's home in Cuba The Finca, appeared in the Summer issue of Arches magazine.

 Julie Nelson Christoph, English and Center for Writing, Learning, and Teaching, wrote an invited post on the Connecting Writing Centers Across Borders blog.

 Tiffany MacBain was recently featured on Literally Tacoma, a podcast hosted by William Turbyfill and produced by Creative Colloquy.
 Each cast looks at an aspect of Tacoma, Washington's literary community.
 Click here to listen to Tiffany’s episode.